 The best way to end food cravings, emotional eating, and ultimately Diabesity is to eat SANE foods.
 SANE foods are filling, do not affect blood glucose levels, and trigger fat-burning hormones.
 They have been proven to remove hormonal clogs allowing you to easily lower your setpoint weight.

-SANE foods are whole-foods as close to their natural states as possible.
+SANE foods are whole foods as close to their natural states as possible.
 All you need to do is select foods from these three food groups at every main meal: non-starchy vegetables, nutrient-dense protein, and whole-food fats.
-You’ll be amazed how delicious and filling they are.
+You’ll be amazed at how delicious and filling they are.
 In fact, you’ll be so full you won’t have room for inSANE heavily processed foods, sugar, and starchy carbs.

 Obtaining a SANE mindset is a very important step toward becoming diabesity free.
 The mindset is what controls or triggers emotional eating.
 Practicing these 3 mindsets will help them become second nature to you.
 In time, you won’t even have to think about them.
 And…you’ll be diabesity free.